zenn4200/quartz/content/_index.md

 For advanced learners:
 - [**Modern MicroEconomics by A. Koutsoyiannis**](https://amzn.eu/d/3yjNpRd)

-**Note than some of the recommended books are available as pdf in Economics books section of this site**
+**Note that some of the recommended books are available as PDFs in the Economics Books section of this site.**